VCCRI/VPOT/README.md

              FAM_1	PATIENT1	PATIENT2	PATIENT3	1	2

- If you want variants that appear in PATIENT1 but PATIENT2, a segregation request then you will need a line for each sample
+ If you want variants that appear in PATIENT1 but not PATIENT2, a segregation request, then you will need a line for each sample

              FAM_1	PATIENT1	PATIENT2	PATIENT3	1	2